Blaye, Gironde: tourism & sightseeing

 According to legend Blaye is the final resting place of the Count Roland of Blaye, nephew of Charlemagne and hero of Le Chanson de Roland.
 Unfortunately, the Basilique Saint-Romain where he was said to be buried suffered damage in the Wars of Religion and was later completely destroyed during the building of the Citadel.

 From the top of the Citadel, there is a good view of the estuary and the two forts.
-Within its walls, visitors can pay to take guided tours of the Abbaye St. Romain or to enter or take a tour of the Musée d’Archéologie et d’Histoire de Blaye and the old prison in the same building.
-Tours are also available of the Citadel and its underground passageways through the Office de Tourisme.
+Within its walls, visitors can pay to take guided tours of the Abbaye Saint Romain or to enter or take a tour of the Musée d’Archéologie et d’Histoire de Blaye and the old prison in the same building.
+Tours are also available of the Citadel and its underground passageways and can be organised through Blaye Office de Tourisme.